philc/book-notes/slack - tom demarco.md

 * Power sweeper (chap 11)
   * It's bad optics to hire clerks and secretaries, but we really should.
 High-paid managers shouldn't be doing their own tech support or tweaking fonts in a deck.
-    * "We have become so obsessed with getting rid of people who are burdened with the characterization overhead that we have ended up with organizations where many high-priced knowledge workers and managers are spending as much as a quarter of their time being their own overhead."
+    * "We have become so obsessed with getting rid of people who are burdened with the characterization of overhead that we have ended up with organizations where many high-priced knowledge workers and managers are spending as much as a quarter of their time being their own overhead."
   * Low-level support roles should add less interaction overhead to a team than a full IC, because the